ChrisspyB/spacetime/README.md

 Optional:
 - name (default: ""): name of particle, to be shown on selection.
-- color (default: "#800080"): hexidecimal color code for drawing particle.
+- color (default: auto-choose a color based on number of particles): hexidecimal color code for drawing particle.

 More to come...